craftercms/docs/source/site-administrators/studio/using-the-proxy-config.rst

           # the site.
 Manually set the here otherwise.
           REACT_APP_BASE_URL=http://localhost:8080

-          # If you're using the Crafter CMS's Preview Proxy to view the dev mode app inside Preview,
+          # If you're using the CrafterCMS's Preview Proxy to view the dev mode app inside Preview,
-          # configuring the port makes live reload work inside the Crafter CMS Preview frame.
+          # configuring the port makes live reload work inside the CrafterCMS Preview frame.
           # If you're using any other port to run your webpack dev server, you should adjust this to
           # that port too.
           WDS_SOCKET_PORT=3000